 Chapter 3307 of the Revised Code provides statutory authority for member and employer contributions.
-Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10% for members and 14% for employers.
-Contribution requirements and the contributions actually made for the fiscal year ended June 30, 2013, were 10% of covered payroll for members and 14% for employers.
+Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 11% for members and 14% for employers.
+Contribution requirements and the contributions actually made for the fiscal year ended June 30, 2014, were 11% of covered payroll for members and 14% for employers.

-The School's required contributions for pension obligations for the fiscal years ended June 30, 2013, 2012, and 2011 were \$100,304, \$80,969, and \$55,862, respectively.
-The entire amount has been contributed for fiscal years 2011 and 2012.
-For fiscal year 2013, the School has contributed 88% of the required amount.
-The unpaid contribution has been recorded as a liability.
+The School's required contributions for pension obligations for the fiscal years ended June 30, 2014, 2013, and 2012 were \$139,986, \$100,304, and \$80,969, respectively.
+The entire amount has been contributed for fiscal years 2012, 2013 and 2014.